 The Dual Enrollment Program at BPHS provides eligible high school students with the opportunity to take college courses while still in high school.
 Students wishing to take advantage of the Dual Enrollment Program must have the approval of the high school counselors, and their parents.
 The number of courses, as well as the type of courses taken will be determined through a joint approval process.
 Students may not enroll in more than 12 credits per school year.
 In some cases, students may be required to take a placement test before being approved to take certain courses at the college.

 What are the requirements to participate in the Dual Enrollment Program?

-Students interested in participating in the Dual Enrollment Program must be seniors who meet all eligibility requirements.
-To enroll in CCAC courses, students must have a cumulative GPA of 2.5; for Penn State courses, students must have a cumulative GPA of 3.0.
+Students interested in participating in the Dual Enrollment Program must meet all eligibility requirements established by the college or university.
+For example, to enroll in CCAC courses, students must have a cumulative GPA of 2.5.
 Students may be required to take a course pre-requisite and must complete all necessary forms as required by the college.

 Where are the classes?
 When are they offered?

 Classes may be conducted at the college, or online.
 Classes are offered at different times.
 Some classes meet during the school day, others may meet evenings or Saturdays or during the summer.